MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Set-MigrationBatch.md

 ```

 ### -StartAfter
 The StartAfter parameter specifies a delay before the data migration for the users within the batch is started.
-The batch is started, but the data migration for users within the batch isn't started until the date/time you specify with this parameter.
+The migration will be prepared, but the actual data migration for users within the batch isn't started until the date/time you specify with this parameter.

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
 For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2015 to specify September 1, 2015.
 You can enter the date only, or you can enter the date and time of day.
 If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2015 5:00 PM".